KISA NDIS Assistive Technology - NDIS Funded Personal Alarm and Safety Devices

 KISA GPS Tracking Service

 Improved safety for KISA device users is achieved by quickly establishing their location if they are lost or need to reach out for help but cannot provide their current location.
 In an emergency, both the speed and accuracy of establishing the location are critical for the safety of the person using the KISA device.
-KISA devices are capable of near real-time location monitoring that can be shared with multiple parties in case of an emergency.
+KISA devices are capable of live location monitoring that can be shared with multiple parties in case of an emergency.

 KISA Reminders Service